Skip to main content

 If you have a question we haven’t answered about our work, our involvement with The Dog House, or something else, you can contact our Supporter Relations team.

 We’re a charity dedicated to helping pets and their people.
-As well as being a safe haven for homeless and vulnerable pets for almost 100 years – including those in need of urgent, life-saving care – we provide expert pet advice and hands-on support to pet owners and our local communities.
-Last year, Woodgreen directly supported more than 8,000 pets thanks to the generosity of our supporters and partners.
+As well as being a safe haven for homeless and vulnerable pets for 100 years – including those in need of urgent, life-saving care – we provide expert pet advice and hands-on support to pet owners and our local communities.

 Woodgreen and The Dog House